 If there is one thing I want to leave in this world (aside from three wonderful children), it is to help women live up to their financial potential.
 This is a mission rooted in a lifetime of experiences, and one that influences my work, family life, and contributions in my community.

-When I’m not helping clients take control of their lives through financial management, you can find me throwing a ball in the front yard with my 9-year-old son, late evening dog walking with one of my teen daughters (parenting tip: that is when they really open up), paddleboarding on gorgeous Texas Hill Country Rivers, playing tennis with a friend, or hosting weekly Friday Fajitas parties, which means dozens of neighbors following through my happy house.
-My fitness obsession has taken me on Olympic-distance triathlons, half-marathons at 10,000-foot elevation, and 100-mile, 1-day bike races.
-Oh, and I always make sure to get in my 10,000 daily steps!
+When I’m not helping clients take control of their lives through financial management, you can find me throwing a ball in the front yard with my 11-year-old son, late evening dog walking with one of my teen daughters (parenting tip: that is when they really open up), paddleboarding on gorgeous Texas Hill Country Rivers, playing tennis with a friend, or hosting weekly Friday Fajitas parties, which means dozens of neighbors following through my happy house.
+My fitness obsession has taken me on Olympic-distance triathlons, half-marathons at 10,000-foot elevation, hikes above 14,000 feet, and 100-mile bike races.

 My own journey to being a financially independent woman began as a child.
 I grew up with a father who had a successful career as a corporate executive, and a stay-at-home mom.
 Looking back, it’s weird that as a child, I had no idea we were wealthy.
 I grew up in one of the most prestigious neighborhoods in Houston, and summer camped with Texas Royalty.
 It wasn’t until I was an adult that I realized the extent of my grandparent’s extreme success — my grandfather was the CEO of a Fortune 500 company.
 I always thought we were poor.
 My mom was the consummate coupon-clipper, and on the rare occasion we went out to eat, my brother and I were not allowed to order cheese on our burgers, but instead had to wait until we got home to use the cheese in the refrigerator to save 10 cents.
 And because my mother (who is an excellent cook) did not trust the new-fangled invention, the microwave, the cheese was melted in the oven!
 I’d often grumble that we didn’t go on vacations at hotels, instead spending time hiking, hunting and fishing on our grandparents’ four homes.
 My oblivion to our privilege is a testament to my family’s humble nature and work ethic.